igor-ramazanov/kak-tree-sitter-helix/README.md

 ## Motivation
 `kak-tree-sitter` is an amazing tool that brings the power of [tree-sitter](https://tree-sitter.github.io/tree-sitter/) to [Kakoune](http://kakoune.org).\
-However, it requires laboursome configuration to define grammars and themes.\
+However, it requires configuration to define grammars and themes.\
 I would like to recreate Helix-like experience with minimal configuration.

 ## Note